dikhan/terraform-provider-openapi/docs/how_to.md

 ````

 This extension will also enable users to specify a different value from the terraform configuration file.
 For instance, the
-example above will expose the timeouts proeprty in the resource_v1 but only for the create and delete operations enablind the
+example above will expose the timeouts property in the resource_v1 but only for the create and delete operations enablind the
 user to override the default values in the swagger file with different ones:

 ````